jaanga/jaanga.github.io/documents/jaanga-practice-notes/code-style-r1.md

 * On occasion a greater degree of complexity is required In that case then the source code of each library should be used as it respective style to follow.

+## JavaScript

-_What the following needs, more than anything, is links to sources that justify the following statement.
+_What the following needs, more than anything, is links to sources that justify the following statement._

 This documents should not be the ideas popping out of an individuals head, but the result of a number of long term investigations.
 In other words, this document is not anecdotal but based on clinical studies.
-The following should a demonstration based on the [scientific method]( https://en.wikipedia.org/wiki/Scientific_method )._
+The following should a demonstration based on the [scientific method]( https://en.wikipedia.org/wiki/Scientific_method ).

 * Code generally follows the [Three.js examples]( http://mrdoob.github.io/three.js/examples/ ) coding style
 	* In the instance of a [Three.js]( http://threejs.org ) script, the style generally follows [Mr.doob Coding Style]( https://github.com/mrdoob/three.js/wiki/Mr.doob%27s-Code-Style%E2%84%A2 ).